MartinVoronak/EcgFarosCommunication/README.md

-## Android bluethoot Server Client communication
+# Android bluethoot Server Client communication
-# bluetoothServerClient

 @Autor_note:
 This code was made due to incomplete snippets of codes.
 As a junior programmer I didn´t understand everything at first